Yuva700/jamming/README.md

 Important COMMAND's used in the Project on Bash

+In Terminal or Command line type

+#To install npm
+npm install (or) npm install -g npm

+#To check already installed npm version (optional)
+npm -v

+#To check already installed node version (optional)
+node -v

 npx create-react-app my-app
 cd my-app
 npm start

-(Note: you want to change MY-APP name with your Main(Project) folder name)
+(Note: you want to change MY-APP name  in that place you can give anyname  but Small Letter aka Lowercase)

 OUTPUT you can see in Browser(after every time you Enter npm start in Bash(CLI))